-LTMS 636 Micro Instructional Design (3 semester hours)
+LTMS 636 - Micro Instructional Design

-Prerequisites: LTMS 510, LTMS 514, LTMS 518, LTMS 520, and LTMS 525 Description: An in-depth exploration of instructional design strategies and techniques are explored in a project-based group environment.
+Prerequisites: LTMS 510, LTMS 514, LTMS 518, LTMS 520, and LTMS 525

+Description: An in-depth exploration of instructional design strategies and techniques are explored in a project-based group environment.
 Selecting media, identifying learning objectives, writing assessment instruments and creating a detailed instructional plan are examined as part of the complete design and development of a learning solution.

-LTMS 645 Visual Representation for Learning and Communication (3 semester hours)
+LTMS 645 - Visual Representation for Learning and Communication